mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 Miriam: A How-To Guide
 ======================

-There are some questions that come up again and again if you are trans.
-A few of those questions are terrible, but most of them are well-intentioned.
-I'm lucky to have a supportive community around me, so I thought I'd write down my most common answers to help ease your stress about
-*getting it right*,
-and ``ease my stress about``
-answering the same questions over and over.

 *These answers are very much my own.
 I am not attempting to speak for anyone else.